funcsec/funcsec.com/content/post/20220123225239-crocodile_on_hack_the_box_write_up.md

 ## Executive Summary {#executive-summary}

-The target machine suffered from broken access control vulnerability that allow for the harvesting of active user credials from FTP.
+The target machine suffered from broken access control vulnerability that allow for the harvesting of active user credentials from FTP.
 Those same credentials could be used to login to a restriced part of the web application.